Health Professionals

 - If CVS/Amnio had already been completed, send information on what prior testing was undertaken (chromosome microarray, karyotype), whether amniotic/chorionic sample was used, date of the sample and the laboratory, and where sample was analysed.

 - If CVS/Amnio had not been completed, send 2 x 20ml of amniotic samples to NSWHP Randwick, VCGS or SA Pathology.
-A chromosome microarray will be run in advance of the WES/WGS.

 - 5-10ml EDTA blood for DNA from both parents (trios) for extraction and storage